ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 #### Introduced Local Repository Support

 - Apart from the Ballerina Central remote repository, you can now push packages to the local repository which can be found at `<user-home>/.ballerina/repositories/local`.
 Refer the section on changes to CLI commands for information regarding pushing to the local repository.
-- To use a package from the local repository, the ‘repository’ has to be specified in the TOML table of the relevant dependency in the `Dependencies.toml` file.
+- To use a package from the local repository, the 'repository' has to be specified in the TOML table of the relevant dependency in the `Dependencies.toml` file.

 E.g., to test a developed package before pushing it to Ballerina Central, build and push it to the local repository using the `push` command and add it to the `Dependencies.toml` file of the depending package as shown below.